etwk/blog/content/lists/books.md

 - 王力雄
 	- [ ] 黄祸 #bumingbai
 	- [ ] 转世 #bumingbai

+### Europe
+- [ ] This is Europe: The Way We Live Now
+- [ ] The Taste of Ashes: The Afterlife of Totalitarianism in Eastern Europe
+- [ ] The Greengrocer and His TV: The Culture of Communism after the 1968 Prague Spring
 ### Iran
 - [ ] Prison in Iran: A Known Unknown
 - [ ] Prisoner of Tehran: A Memoir #must